Kojittsu/Particles_Simulation/README.md

 ![GitHub issues](https://img.shields.io/github/issues/Kojittsu/Particles_Simulation)
 [![built with nix](https://img.shields.io/static/v1?logo=nixos&logoColor=white&label=&message=Built%20with%20Nix&color=41439a)](https://builtwithnix.org)

 This project is a particle simulation using the C++ programming language.
-It models the interaction of particles in a 3D universe and render it using OpenGL.
+It models the interaction of particles in a 3D universe and render it using the the [GLFW](https://www.glfw.org/) library.

 ## 🖼️ Gallery

 <p align="center">
    <img src="./.github/assets/screenshots/1.png" style="margin-bottom: 15px;"/> <br>
+   Screenshots last updated <b>2025-05-10</b>
 </p>